 It’s that time of year – it’s REVISION TIME.
+Cue the apocalyptic scenery and music.
 In the midst of all the chaos, I wanted to give you some insight on how I study for my exams.
+Don’t forget to check out the examples/photos I’ve posted at the end of this blog post!

 - It’s completely okay that you’re not revising and you are, in fact, still learning.
 It’s okay that you haven’t caught up with all your lectures.
 You’re definitely not alone.
 You have time to catch up, and with selective revision, you might not even need to!